 At this time the disease is known to occur in western and southwestern United States, Virginia and Tennessee (map above).
 Southwest United States and Mexico are thought to be home of the original host, the Arizona walnut (Juglans major).
 While this walnut species suffers little damage from the disease, eastern black walnut (Juglans nigra) is very susceptible.

 Eastern black walnut is highly valued for lumber and veneer, nut meat industries in some states, and wildlife food.
 The USDA Forest Service estimates that over 200 million eastern black walnut trees occur across its native range.
 Most eastern black walnut trees grow in natural stands of mixed hardwoods, with plantations accounting for only about 1% of the total volume.
-While we do have black walnut trees planted in urban settings as far north as Hibbing, Minnesota, we are most concerned about the potential threat to eastern black walnut that occur naturally and in plantations in southern Minnesota.
-Our state has over 6,000,000 eastern black walnut trees, with one to two million board feet of walnut wood harvested annually.
-Being on the northern edge of the native range, our trees tend to grow more slowly, resulting in wood qualities that increase its value compared to wood from more southern areas.
+Black walnut trees are planted in urban settings as far north as Hibbing, Minnesota, though the greatest concern lies in the potential threat to eastern black walnut that occurs naturally and in plantations in southern Minnesota.
+Minnesota has over 6,000,000 eastern black walnut trees, with one to two million board feet of walnut wood harvested annually.
+Trees on the northern edge of the native range tend to grow more slowly, resulting in wood qualities that increase its value compared to wood from more southern areas.
 A close relative to eastern black walnut, butternut (Juglans cinera), also occurs in Minnesota and can also be infected by TC

 The MDA is working to protect the state’s black walnut resource by preventing the introduction of TCD into Minnesota by using regulation, outreach and early detection.
 The highest risk pathway for TCD movement is in walnut wood with its bark on.